 911 Communications Center

-Currently, the Communications Center staffs one dispatch manager, eight shift supervisors, 38 full-time and three part-time operators, who operate 24-hours a day, seven days a week and answer almost 400,000 calls for police and fire services per year.
-View 2013 Annual Report
+Currently, the communications center staffs one dispatch manager, one assistant manager, one technology supervisor, one systems administrator, eight shift supervisors, and 35 dispatchers and 15 call-takers who operate 24-hours a day, seven days a week and answer just under half a million calls for police and fire services per year.

 After completing an extensive hiring process, Emergency Communications Operators (ECO) must complete internal on-the-job training as well as mandated outside training.
-The Kent County Communications Center dispatches police and fire personnel to over 115,000 incidents per year, which range from non-emergency and civil calls for service to life threatening matters where every second counts.
+The Kent County Communications Center dispatches police and fire personnel to nearly 150,000 incidents per year, which range from non-emergency and civil calls for service to life threatening matters where every second counts.